Voyager Graphic Navigation Graphic

 Most Distant Spacecraft

-The Voyager spacecraft will be the third and fourth human spacecraft to fly beyond all the planets in our solar system.
+The Voyager spacecraft are the third and fourth human spacecraft to fly beyond all the planets in our solar system.
 Pioneers 10 and 11 preceded Voyager in outstripping the gravitational attraction of the Sun but on February 17, 1998, Voyager 1 passed Pioneer 10 to become the most distant human-made object in space.

 The Golden Record